Scunthorpe: Climate

 Like most of the United Kingdom, Scunthorpe has an oceanic climate (Köppen: Cfb).

-Average temperatures are around 20 C in the summer, and can get be as low as -2 C in the winter.
+Average temperatures are around 20 C in the summer, and can be as low as -2 C in the winter.

 Economy

 Steel industry

 The Iron industry in Scunthorpe was established in the mid 19th century, following the discovery and exploitation of middle Lias ironstone east of Scunthorpe.
 Initially iron ore was exported to iron producers in South Yorkshire.
 Later, after the construction of the Trent, Ancholme and Grimsby Railway (1860s) gave rail access to the area iron production in the area rapidly expanded using local ironstone and imported coal or coke.
 Rapid industrial expansion in the area led directly to the development of the town of Scunthorpe, eventually incorporating several other former hamlets and villages, in a formerly sparsely populated entirely agricultural area.

 From the early 1910s to the 1930s the industry consolidated, with three main ownership concerns formed – the Appleby-Frodingham Steel Company, part of the United Steel Companies; the Redbourn Iron Works, part of Richard Thomas and Company of South Wales (later Richard Thomas and Baldwins); and John Lysaght's Normanby Iron Works, part of Guest, Keen and Nettlefolds.

 In 1967 all three works became part of the nationalised British Steel Corporation (BSC), leading to a period of further consolidation – from the 1970s the use of local or regional ironstone diminished, being replaced by imported ore via the Immingham Bulk Terminal.
 Conversion to the Linz-Donawitz process (or "basic oxygen" process) of steel making from the open hearth process took place from the late 1960s onwards and was complete by the 1990s.
 Both the Normanby Park and the Redbourn works closed in the early 1980s.

 Following privatisation in 1988 the company, together with the rest of BSC, became part of Corus (1999), later Tata Steel Europe (2007).
 In 2016 the long products division of Tata Steel Europe was sold to Greybull Capital with Scunthorpe as the primary steel production site.

-In 2012 the steel industry remained the major employer in the area and its largest operator was Tata Steel Europe.
-The number employed in the industry fell from 27,000 at its height to around 4,500 (excluding outside contractors) by the mid-2010s.
-The steel works and the former ironstone workings have both had large scale detrimental environmental effects in the district, including air pollution and subsidence.

 In May 2019, after a drop in future orders, and a breakdown in rescue talks between the government and the company's owner, Greybull, British Steel Limited entered insolvency.

 Industries associated with the steelworks include metal engineering as well as a BOC plant.